alchemyplatform/aa-sdk/site/getting-started/setup.md

 }
 ```

-You'll also want to make sure your `Node` version is _18.16.0_ using your version manager:
+Also make sure your `Node` version is _18.16.0_ using your version manager:

 ::: code-group